-After submitting your application, we can contact you for clarification if we find an error or any missing information, including evidence that supports your eligibility/merit.
+After submitting your application, we may contact you for clarification if we find an error or any missing information, including evidence that supports your eligibility/merit.
+The acceptance of any additional information provided after the submission of your application is at the discretion of the Program Delegate.
+Additional information should not materially change your application at the time it was submitted and therefore may be refused if deemed to be purely supplementary.